This website uses modern construction techniques, which may not render correctly in your old browser.

 Estuarine (Saltwater) Crocodile

 We call them Ginga!
-One of Kakadu’s main attractions, and the world's most prehistoric reptile.
-Crocodile meat is a local delicacy.
-Smaller crocodiles are the prey for choice being easier to catch of course!
+One of Kakadu’s main attractions and the world's largest reptile, one of the most prehistoric reptiles in the world.
+Crocodile meat is a local delicacy; smaller crocodiles are hunted by choice, being easier to catch of course!
 Not many want to go up against a tonne worth of reptile.
-The crocodile intestine however is reserved for elders, filled with croc fat and roasted for a delicious treat.
+The crocodile intestine, however, is reserved for elders, filled with croc fat and roasted for a delicious treat.

 Magpie Goose

 We call these Bamarru!
-The preservation of the wetlands is vital for the Bamarru to be able to live, breed and thrive in a healthy habitat, with the Eleocharis or an-gululach being an important floodplain grass and food source for their survival.
-Bamarru is eaten during certain times of the year when they are fat and local families will collect mobok, a pandanus seed, to use as coals to cook the fresh goose on.
+The preservation of the wetlands is vital for Bamarru to be able to breed and thrive, with the water chestnut or an-gululach being a key food.
+Bamarru is eaten after the geese have fattened up on the chestnut, and local families will collect mobok, the dry pandanus fruit, to use as coals to cook the fresh goose on.
 It adds a great flavour to the meat instead of just using firewood.

 Barramundi

 We call these fish Namarnkol!
-The most famous fish of Kakadu, the Barramundi, is a fisherman favourite and staple part of the Kakadu diet; traditionally roasted on white hot coals.
-Most plentiful as the waters of the wet season start to recede creating boundless feeding grounds for those who know where to look.
+The most famous fish of Kakadu, the Barramundi, is an angler’s favourite and a staple part of the Kakadu diet, traditionally wrapped in paperbark and roasted on red hot coals.
+Most plentiful as the waters of the wet season start to recede, creating boundless feeding grounds for those who know where to look.

 Pandanus Aquaticus